openshift/enhancements/enhancements/single-node-production-edge-cluster-profile.md

    VLANs, and static IPs.
 How do we anticipate configuring those?
 3. The machine-config-operator works by (almost always) rebooting a host.
 Is that going to be OK in these single-node deployments?
-   MCO is used by the performance-api-operator (an optional OLM operator) and NTO to apply the computed host OS and kernel tuning values.
+   MCO is used by the performance-addon-operator and the network-tuning-operator to apply the computed host OS and kernel tuning values.
 It is also used to allocate hugepages.
 Do we want it to run in a different mode where reboots are not performed?

 ### Test Plan